Spectral-Finance/challenge-1-modeler-starter-kit/README.md

 If using an application like PyCharm, be sure to set the python interpreter to the virtual env you just created.

-### Spectral cli setup
+### Spectral CLI setup

 To configure the CLI you'll first need to sign up for free accounts on **TODO: insert link to Spectral site** and [Alchemy](https://www.alchemy.com/?ref=github.spectral.finance)

 ```
 spectral-cli configure
 ```
-Follow the instructions in terminal to configure the cli.
+Follow the instructions in terminal to configure the CLI.

 You should see a message stating: